12 Top Tips for Tiling a Bathroom

-Size matters, and tiling is no exception!
+Size matters and tiling is no exception!
 Using larger tiles can enhance the size of a bathroom – the bigger, the better, except when they need to be cut down to fit around corners or in between fittings.
-The reason larger tiles make a bathroom look bigger is because there are less grout joints which reduce the number of lines.
+The reason larger tiles make a bathroom look bigger is that there are fewer grout joints which reduce the number of lines.

 5.)
 Tile Style

-What can have a real bearing on the perceived space in a bathroom is the colour and style of the tile.
-Light colours can make a room look bigger, which is much the same for tiles.
-Light-coloured tiles like cream or white can enhance the size of a bathroom, as these colours reflect more light than darker coloured tiles which, in turn, brings more light and space to the room.
-It’s fine to incorporate some darker tiles into the design, but just make sure you have at least half of the tiles in a lighter colour, so you can still improve the perception of space.
+What can have a real bearing on the perceived space in a bathroom is the color and style of the tile?
+Light colors can make a room look bigger, which is much the same for tiles.
+Light-colored tiles like cream or white can enhance the size of a bathroom, as these colors reflect more light than darker colored tiles which, in turn, brings more light and space to the room.
+It’s fine to incorporate some darker tiles into the design, but just make sure you have at least half of the tiles in a lighter color, so you can still improve the perception of space.

 6.)
 Gloss Tiles

-To achieve the effect of a bigger bathroom, gloss tiles can really work wonders.
-Because the light bounces off the tiles and around the room, the space is increased.
-The only downside of gloss tiles is that they need to be cleaned more often than matt tiles.
+To achieve the effect of a bigger bathroom, gloss tiles can work wonders.
+Because the light bounces off the tiles and around the room, space is increased.
+The only downside of glass tiles is that they need to be cleaned more often than matt tiles.
 But cleaning is very easy – so don’t worry too much.